 DUIs related to alcohol tend to be more common and frequently reported compared to cases of driving while on other substances.
 Thus, alcohol DUIs have more standardized methods of testing and determining the level of intoxication.
 An individual operating a car or other motor vehicle whose blood alcohol concentration (BAC) is above 0.08% (the legal limit) is considered under the influence and in violation of the law.

 Contrastingly, drug DUIs are non-uniform and typically more difficult to measure and prosecute accordingly.
 Drug intoxication is also more widely varied in a category with several possible substances or a combination of substances.
-Surprisingly, even prescription or over-the-counter medications can impair driving abilities and are subject to possible indictment.
+Surprisingly, even prescription drugs or over-the-counter medications can impair driving abilities and are subject to possible indictment.
 This is in addition to illegal drugs such as marijuana, heroin, cocaine, opiates, unprescribed pills, etc.

 The aspect that is most dissimilar is the testing of intoxication levels and recognizable symptoms.
 Suspected alcohol use behind the wheel is frequently determined by officers on the scene through breathalyzers or field sobriety tests, offering results quickly.
 If needed, blood and urine tests are also available.